From-Scratch Black Forest Sheet Cake

 Instructions

-• Mix dry ingredients and separately mix wet ingredients.
-In a large mixing bowl, whisk together the flour, sugar, cocoa powder, baking soda and baking powder.
-Set aside.
-In a medium mixing bowl, whisk together the whole milk, vegetable oil, vanilla extract and large eggs.
+• Mix.
+In a large mixing bowl, combine the flour, sugar, cocoa powder, baking soda, and baking powder.
+Whisk well and set aside.
+Then, in a medium bowl, whisk together the milk, vegetable oil, vanilla extract, and eggs until thoroughly blended.

 • Frost and garnish.
 Add the whipped cream to the top of the sheet cake and spread evenly.
 Garnish with shaved chocolate and black cherries.
+Cut into pieces and serve chilled or at room temperature.
 Enjoy!

 Notes